 I was on assignment to write stories about the interesting characters along the N3 so shouldn’t have been thinking about food, but I was.
 Would there be anything for me to eat during the next three days?

 My favourite part of this route is through the scrubby hills surrounding the Tugela River valley and across the Sandspruit.
 On Van Reenen’s pass I was fortunate to be stuck behind a big truck.
 This gave me ample time to admire the hills, observe birds nesting in the tops of the thorn trees lining the road and smile at construction workers eating apples and sending text messages in the middle of the road.
 By the time I reached the top I was in need of a cup of tea.
 Rubi’s turquoise shack on the road side beckoned me over.
 Hot, strong tea with powdered milk in a polystyrene cup – welcome to the Free State!

-After a delicious breakfast of poached pears and a poached egg (not together), I stocked up on local biltong for the dogs and some interesting Plum AND Strawberry Jam – as Elsa from the local tourism office quipped “there is no recipe in Van Reenen” – clearly not!
+After a delicious breakfast of poached pears and a poached egg (not together), I stocked up on local biltong for the dogs and some interesting Plum AND Strawberry Jam at the local tourism office.
+Elsa Human quipped “there is no recipe in Van Reenen” – clearly not!

-I was very grateful to be able to head back down the hills to my little green piece of paradise, brimming with food.
+I was very grateful to be able to head back down the hill to my little green piece of paradise, brimming with food.

 One Comment Add yours